What is Periodontics?

-Periodontics is the specialty of dentistry that studies the prevention, diagnosis and treatment of diseases or abnormalities affecting the tissues that support the teeth.
+Periodontics is the speciality of dentistry that studies the prevention, diagnosis and treatment of diseases or anomalies that affect the tissues that support the teeth.
 The main periodontal diseases are gingivitis and periodontitis.

 Periodontal disease manifests as gingivitis (inflammation and bleeding of the gums without affecting the bone) or periodontitis, where the destruction of the tooth supporting bone occurs.
 If not treated in time can lead to tooth loss.
 A periodontal treatment is from the correction of technical hygiene to control bacterial plaque, to the elimination of triggers it (dental calculus or tartar and periodontal pockets).